 Always try to charge your car while it’s parked, so you can prevent unnecessary stops at rapid chargers along the way.

 Public charging is less expensive than rapid charging (with the exception of the Tesla Supercharger network for Tesla drivers); and charging at home or work is almost always cheaper than public charging.
-Fortunately, charging rates in the Netherlands are becoming more standardised, so the comparison above may not apply to your situation.
-Charging rates differ from charging card provider to provider, so find out which rates your specific card charges.
-Most charging card providers have their own app that shows the rates for each charging location.

 Your car will have less range in winter, due to the cold weather.
 We recommend that you charge your car more often in winter to prevent unpleasant surprises.